nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step1/text.md

 Build image `cmd-echo` using `/root/Dockerfile`.
-Check what is CMD and ENTRYPOINT of the base `alpine` and newly created `cmd-echo` image.
+Check what is CMD of the newly created `cmd-echo` image.

-Run the container from the `cmd-echo`:
+Run the `cmd-echo` container:
-- with default CMD and ENTRYPOINT values
+- Without any changes
-- overwright CMD command by `hi, from the updated image` using CLI
+- Overwrite CMD with `date` via CLI
-- with entrypoint `date`
+- Set the entrypoint to `date` via CLI

 <br>
 <details><summary>Info</summary>